Welcome to The Clearing

 A Way of Listening Beyond Words

-When making decisions, we often forget that we exist within a larger, living world, that has both a past and an emerging future.
-We make decisions faster than the land can speak.
+When deciding what path to follow, we often forget that we exist within a larger, living world, that has both a past and an emerging future.
+Yet when we connect with the broader ecosystems of our lives and initiatives, we can uncover ways forward that unfold in ways we never imagine possible.

 In The Clearing, we begin with a simple premise: the places we live, work, and love are alive, responsive, and in relationship with us.
-Through ritual and systems sensing practices, we slow down enough to listen to the broader system so that our decisions can be informed by this vast living web.
+Through ritual and systems sensing practices, when we slow down enough to listen (and speak to) to the broader system what we create is informed by and in service to this vast living web.

-Systemic constellations make these relationships visible.
-They reveal what is out of balance, what has been forgotten, and where there is space for change.
+Systemic constellations is one method to be in relationship with place.
+Through a well facilitated process, we can see what is out of balance, what has been forgotten, and where there is space for change.
 For individuals, this brings perspective and grounding.
-For organizations, it brings guidance that aligns decisions with place, responsibility, radical inclusion, and long-term stewardship.
+Organizations and communities can tap into guidance that aligns decisions with place, responsibility, radical inclusion, and long-term stewardship.

-As we face complexity, a deep need emerges: to bring the wisdom of systemic intelligence into the spaces where we plan, govern, design, and imagine the future.
+As we face complexity, a deep need emerges: to bring the wisdom of systemic intelligence into the spaces where we live, steward, design, and imagine the future.

 Together we can do just that — not symbolically, but relationally — creating conditions to tune into field-based intelligence for insight, clarity, and regenerative direction.